Temporary resident permit (TRP) for victims of family violence

 - prescription drug coverage

-Note: If the client has already had an immigration medical examination covered under the IFHP, they are not eligible for a second.
+Note: If the applicant has already had an immigration medical examination covered under the IFHP, they are not eligible for a second.
 Also, any individual who has access to provincial or territorial coverage should not be issued IFHP coverage.
 The IFHP does not cover Canadian citizens, including babies born in Canada to IFHP beneficiaries.

 Unless the applicant has already completed an immigration medical examination within the last 12 months, they are required to undergo temporary resident medical screening if they intend to do either of the following: